vault27/Foundation/ipsec.md

 ## Concepts

-- IPsec is not a protocol, it's a framework for securing unicast traffic, it cannot protect multicast or broadcast traffic, OSPF, EIGRP cannot be used, GRE tunnel inside IPSec tunnel solves the problem
+- IPsec is not a protocol, it's a framework for securing `unicast` traffic, it cannot protect `multicast or broadcast` traffic, so  OSPF, EIGRP cannot be used over IPSec, GRE tunnel inside IPSec tunnel solves the problem
 - IPSec consists of 3 protocols:
     - ESP - data plane
     - AH(obsolete)